JWF Grant Calendar & Guidelines

 Grant Calendar and Application Process

-All Agencies Welcome to submit letter of intent – Tuesday, September 8, 2016
+- All Agencies Welcome to submit Letter of Intent – Tuesday, August 28, 2018

-Specified Agencies to submit of full Grant Application – Monday, December 19 2016
+- Specified Agencies submit full Grant Application – Monday, December 17, 2018

-• We are interested in programs that “train the trainers” and pilot projects that can be replicated on a larger scale.
+- We are interested in programs that “train the trainers” and pilot programs that can be replicated on a larger scale.

-• We are interested in programs and projects that serve to develop collaborative efforts between organizations.
+- We are interested in programs that serve to develop collaborative efforts between organizations.

-• An organization may apply for funding for only one project per year, requesting a maximum grant amount of $20,000.
+- An organization may apply for funding for only one program per year, requesting a maximum grant amount of $20,000.

 To apply for funding, please submit a grant application form including the following items: